 Keyword research is one of the most important steps when it comes to SEO.

-In fact, at the basis of it all, the goal of SEO it to show up #1 for your “keywords.”
+In fact, on the basis of it all, the goal of SEO is to show up #1 for your “keywords.”

 I will be writing a guide on how to perform keyword research here that you will want to check out.

 A keyword is a word or phrase that makes it possible for people to find your page via search engines.

 Each keyword comes with its own monthly search volume as well as competition.